Privatisation of public sector undertakings in India

-Disinvestment of Public Sector Undertakings in India is a process of public asset sales done by the President of India on behalf of the Government of India.
-It can be directly offered for sale to the private sector or indirectly done through a bidding process.
+Privatization of public sector undertakings in India is a process of public asset sales done by the president of India on behalf of the Government of India.
+It can be directly offered for sale to the private sector or indirectly done through a bidding process whereas Disinvestment is partial sale of stake through IPO or market mechanisms but still controlling majority stake or controlling as a subsidiary of another PSU to make them more efficient.
+Many PSUs buy other PSUs from Government for their own expansion or better functioning.
+Many government departments, agencies and authorities are undergoing massive corporatization before disinvestment and privatization.

 The Public Enterprises Survey (2015–16), brought out by the Department of Public Enterprises, Ministry of Heavy Industries, Government of India on the performance of Central Public Sector Enterprises (CPSEs) was placed in both the Houses of Parliament on 21 March 2017.
 There were 331 CPSEs in 2017–18, out of which 257 were in operation.
 The remaining 74 of the CPSEs were being established.

 Overview

-Following the theories of Economic Liberalism and Infrastructure-based development as referenced in the Union Budget of India, the total expenditure of the Government of India increased from ₹1,13,422 crore in 1991–92 to ₹ 21,46,735 Crore in 2017–18.
-To help raise the necessary capital for these expenditures and also to minimise the nation's fiscal deficit, the Government of India started privatisation of all government establishments which includes Public sector undertakings.
+Following the theories of economic liberalism and infrastructure-based development as referenced in the Union Budget of India, the total expenditure of the Government of India increased from ₹1,13,422 crore in 1991–92 to ₹ 21,46,735 Crore in 2017–18.
+To help raise the necessary capital for these expenditures and also to minimise the nation's fiscal deficit, the Government of India started privatisation of all government establishments which includes public sector undertakings.
 Conceding to the demands of privatisation, the Government of India slowly began the privatisation of government establishments such as PSU's despite stiff resistance from labour unions.
 The below table provides data regarding the disinvestment process which began in 1991 (barring two small units being CMC Limited and Patherele Concrete).

 History

+Rise of Dirigisme after 1991 reforms

+After liberalisation in 1991, India shifted from a mixed planned led Soviet type model to a more market-oriented dirigisme economy with indicative planning.

+The 1991 reforms led to formation of pseudo-state owned companies by Government of India such as NSE, NSDL, CRISIL, IL&FS, IDFC etc. which were joint-venture/subsidiary of Public Sector Undertakings(PSUs) or Public ownership disguised as Private and controlling stake(>25%) owned by PSUs as a protectionist policy to lead the market reforms instead of invisible free-hand of free market.The Eighth Five Year Plan (1992 - 1997) adopted Indicative Planning in India.
+The Eighth Five Year Plan (1992 - 1997) managed the transition from a centrally planned economy to a market led economy through indicative planning and public sector.